2021 Boulder Fringe Festival | Policies & Procedures

 BYOV (Bring Your Own Venue) Information

-If you have been selected to participate in the 2018 Festival as a BYOV, please read the below information thoroughly.
+If you have been given the green light to do a BYOV in the 2021 Festival, please read the below information thoroughly.
 If you are a standard venue artist, you do not need to read this info.

 As indicated in the “Fees, Withdrawals, Payments & Fines section” your production fee is lower than any of the standard venue production fees.
 This is because you are responsible for securing your own venue, technician and technical equipment.
 Your Venue MUST be approved by the Fringe.

 Past BYOV Venues have included:

 ● Local Theaters and other similar Downtown venues